int128/gitbucket-docker/README.md

 Consider the followings:

 - Create a persistent volume claim and mount to `/var/gitbucket`.
+- Change owner of `/var/gitbucket` by an init container.
 - Set readiness probe and liveness probe with access to `pod:8080/signin`.
-It always return 200.
+It should return 200.

 ## Configuration